-As a leader in the field of integrative care, UC’s Center for Integrative Health and Wellness is involved in several federally-funded research projects.
+As a leader in the field of integrative care, the Osher Center for Integrative Health at UC is involved in several federally-funded research projects.
 We are currently investigating mind-body and food-as-medicine interventions.

 - Conducting comparative effectiveness studies

 - Comparing integrative care models to usual care

 Susie McDonald, MA

 - Mind-Body Skills Program: 9-week 2-hours/week experiential course that provides students, faculty, and staff with self-care and reflection skills combined with group support to adaptively deal with stressors and build resilience.
 Faculty and staff facilitators are trained to lead groups during a 3-day immersive, experiential retreat.
 This course has trained faculty/staff in the Colleges of Medicine, Nursing, Pharmacy, Allied Health, Law, DAAP, CCM, CECH, Arts & Sciences, Blue Ash, and CCHMC.
 Mixed method data collected pre-post 9 week program and at one-year follow-up.

 - Mindful Stress Reduction at the Free Store Food Bank Cincinnati COOKS!
 Program: 6-week group stress reduction program modified from the evidence-based Mindfulness Based Stress Reduction program developed by Dr. Jon Kabat Zinn.
 This program has been piloted at Cincinnati COOKS!, a second-chance job training program offered through the Free Store Food Bank.
 Mixed method data collected pre-post each program series.

 - College of Medicine Student Wellness Assessment: annual assessment of all College of Medicine medical students to develop and test a cross-institutional standard evaluation for student emotional and mental well-being.
 Currently we are on year 4 of longitudinal cohort data collection.